HsuWaiHtun/HWTDotNetCore/README.md

   Newtonsoft.Json
 - for using RestClient
   Restsharp
+- in vs code to run html
+  live server
 _________________________________
 ORM - object relational mapping(works between tables in database and languages that converts C# code to SQL query) Types of ORM